 *What is Sexually Appropriate? – See the Sexual Behaviors in Kids section of our website.

-A 2009 Justice Department report that examined child sexual assault found that 35.6% of child sexual assault crimes were committed by juveniles.
+A 2009 Justice Department report that examined child sexual abuse found that 35.6% of child sexual abuse crimes were committed by juveniles.
 The study also revealed some characteristics of these offenders of note: